jads-nl/data-science-foundation-in-python/_sources/handson-ml2/projects.md

 12. Verify assumptions if possible.

 ### 2. Get the data
-Note: automate as much as possible so you can easily get fresh data.

 1. List the data you need and how much you need.
 2. Find and document where you can get that data.